UBC-MDS/dsci524_group13_quizit/README.md

 ```bash
 $ pip install dsci524_group13_quizit
 ```

+## Documentation
+To learn more about interacting with this package visit the [online documentation](https://dsci524-group13-quizit.readthedocs.io/en/latest/).

 ## Usage
 **Below are outlined steps on how to interact with this package as a user**